cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 This makes it both feasible and beneficial to define a common serialization suitable for general use.
 \[But not for highly constrained environments?
 I'm sure many use cases in those can be included, too.]

-Protocol specifications can reference such a serialization rather than restating detailed encoding rules, and library implementations can prioritize support for it.
+Protocol specifications can reference such a serialization constraints, rather than restating them; library implementations could also prioritize support for these referenced serialization constraints.

 \[Can't fix this sentence, because it is mixing up the actual benefit of DLO with creating interoperability problems by enforcing preferred serialization.]
 This document defines that serialization: preferred-plus serialization.